iTwin/appui/docs/ui/UIGlossary.md

 ## Navigation&nbsp;Aid

 An interactive UI element that facilitates the navigation of [Viewport]($core-frontend) content.
-You can use [NavigationAidControl]($appui-react) to display a custom component.
+A default navigation is displayed based on the active view type.
+Alternatively, you can use `navigationAid` prop of a [ViewToolWidgetComposer]($appui-react) to display a custom component.

 ![Navigation aid visual](images/navigation-aid.svg)